 1 tablespoon light brown sugar

-optional (quantity is your preference – use a little or a lot!):
+Quantity of mushrooms and shrimp is your preference – use a little or a lot or none!:

 shiitake mushroom – julienned